primedata-ai/analytics-ios/README.md

 <div align="center">
   <a href="https://segment.com/startups"><img src="https://user-images.githubusercontent.com/16131737/53128952-08d3d400-351b-11e9-9730-7da35adda781.png" /></a>
 </div>
 If you are part of a new startup  (&lt;$5M raised, &lt;2 years since founding), we just launched a new startup program for you.
-You can get a Segment Team plan  (up to <b>$25,000 value</b> in Segment credits) for free up to 2 years — <a href="https://segment.com/startups/">apply here</a>!
+You can get a PrimeData Team plan  (up to <b>$25,000 value</b> in PrimeData credits) for free up to 2 years — <a href="https://segment.com/startups/">apply here</a>!

 ## Installation